Albro3459/ClipboardHistory/FullInstallationGuide.md

 ### Installation Guide:

 * this application is set up to only work with MacOS 14.4+
-    * if you're on a lower MacOS, email me: brodsky.alex22@gmail.com, and I'll try have it work with lower versions
+    * if you're on a lower MacOS, email me: brodsky.alex22@gmail.com, and I'll try to have it work with lower versions

 * download the zip from [Google Drive link](https://drive.google.com/drive/folders/1m8X2TRyfuec3BwHg0ln5yIVTkW53AYCk?usp=sharing)